-Its registered office is at 165 Athalassas Avenue, Anna Maria Court, 2024, Strovolos, Cyprus.
+Its registered office is at 165 Athalassas Avenue, Anna Maria Court, 2024 Strovolos, Cyprus.

 The principal activity of the Company is the transaction of general insurance business.
+All the Company's business is conducted in Cyprus.

 B.1.2 Supervisory authority